informatik-mannheim/cmg-ss2025/README.md

 | Secrets to Runtime | Secrets referenced in Container App → injected as environment variables |

 ---

-Let me know if you want this as a downloadable `.md` file or formatted for Swagger/OpenAPI annotations too!

 # List of approved packages

 | Package                              | Description                                  |